ChrissDesy/school_proof_of_payment_management/README.md

-# asset_management_php
+# proof_of_payment_management_php
-An asset management system in PHP
+A school students proof of payment management system in PHP